MelbourneDeveloper/ioc_container/README.md

 ```

 ## As a Service Locator
 You can use an `IocContainer` as a service locator in Flutter and Dart.
 A service locator is basically just an IoC Container that you can access globally.
-Just put an instance in a global location and use it to get your dependencies anywhere with scoping.
+Just declare an instance in a global location to get your dependencies anywhere with scoping.

 ```dart
 ///This container is final and can be used anywhere...